kisahtegar/JetpackComposeLabs/README.md

 # JetReward

-JetReward is a project used for learning and testing navigation in Jetpack Compose.
+JetReward is a learning project designed to explore and test navigation within Jetpack Compose.
+The application simulates an e-commerce experience, allowing users to browse rewards, add items to their cart, and proceed to checkout.

+## 📢 Project Information

 | Project Name                 | JetReward                      |
 |------------------------------|--------------------------------|